ToxicLemurs/MenuBuilder/README.md

     views/menu/default.blade.php - This is the master template for binding the menu partials views/menu/partials/list.blade.php - This is the partial that creates the list items / html for the menu

+You can look inside the example folder for an implementation of the Menu Builder by copying the vendor folder into your resources folder.
+Make sure your database contains menu items.
+Example source can be [found here](http://bootsnipp.com/snippets/featured/responsive-navigation-menu).

 ### License:

 This Menu Builder for Laravel is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)